 To be awarded the full BSc (Hons) top up degree you will study all the course modules.

-You may apply to study individual modules with a Certificate of Achievement being awarded for their completion.
+You have the option of taking the full 120 credits (level 6) course or studying individual modules that can be worth 20 or 40 credits depending on the module chosen.
 You may be able to complete the Accreditation of Prior (Educational) Learning (AP(E)L) application process to have these credits recognised as part of the BSc (Hons) top-up degree course.
 In addition, there will be a requirement for students studying individual modules to complete an induction prior to the start of the module dates.
 Please note that the study of individual modules will often start with online tasks prior to the face to face teaching.

 The course consists of 4 modules that are delivered sequentially full time over one year or part time over two years.